-India Globalization Capital, Inc. (NYSE MKT: IGC) is a first mover in developing a portfolio of products using cannabis-based “combination therapies” for the treatment of Alzheimer’s, cachexia, pain and other conditions.
+India Globalization Capital, Inc. (NYSE AMERICAN: IGC) is a first mover in developing a portfolio of products using cannabis-based “combination therapies” for the treatment of Alzheimer’s, cachexia, pain and other conditions.

 Through a definitive agreement with the University of South Florida, IGC is the exclusive licensee of the U.S. patent filing entitled “THC as a Potential Therapeutic Agent for Alzheimer’s Disease.”
 Known as America’s most expensive disease with an estimated cost to the U.S. economy of $236 billion, Alzheimer’s currently effects more than 5.3 million Americans and over the next 20 years the number of those afflicted with the disease is expected to double.
 By acquiring the exclusive right to this patent filing, IGC is protecting a potential cannabis-based blockbuster treatment.